Bistability and nonequilibrium condensation in a driven-dissipative Josephson array: a c-field model: Introduction

 Dissipation is often undesirable in the study of quantum systems, as it typically leads to the loss of quantum features such as coherence, entanglement and the washing out of interference.
 However, in recent years it has been realized that by adding controlled sources of dissipation to many-body quantum systems one can engineer novel quantum states of matter~\cite{Brazhnyi2009,Witthaut2011,Barontini2013,Labouvie2016,Biondi2017,Schnell2017}.
 For example, an appropriate environment coupling can be harnessed to generate robust entangled states~\cite{Chianca2018,Kordas2012,Kordas2015}, or enable dissipative quantum computation protocols~\cite{Verstraete2009}.
 Further, the addition of driving allows the controlled study of quantum transport processes~\cite{Labouvie2015}, $\mathcal{PT}$-symmetric quantum mechanics~\cite{Cartarius2012,Bender1998}, and dissipative phase transitions~\cite{Charmichael2015}.
 The ability to introduce engineered driving and dissipation offers the controlled study of nonequilibrium steady-states, which can exhibit emergent and exotic properties that cannot be achieved at or near equilibrium~\cite{national2008,Letscher2017}.
 Ultracold atomic gases, simultaneously offering {accurate and precise} experimental control and tractable theoretical models, offer an excellent platform for exploring nonequilibrium phenomena in quantum systems~\cite{Vorberg2013,Langen2015,Schweigler2017,Pigneur2018,Erne2018,Husmann2018,Prufer2018,Mullers2018}.

-In this paper we develop a tractable theoretical model to describe the driven-dissipative Josephson array as considered in the experiment of Labouvie \emph{et al.}~\cite{Labouvie2016}.
-This prototypical nonequilibrium quantum system is shown schematically in Fig.~\ref{fig:Schematic}(a).
-The system consists of a long chain of coupled, two-dimensional (2D) Bose Einstein condensates (BECs), tightly confined in $z$ and harmonically confined in the $x$-$y$ plane.
-Atom losses at a {controllable} rate $\gamma$ are introduced to a single site (the system) by a tightly-focussed electron beam.
-The resulting decrease in the system's chemical potential causes an influx of particles from the two neighbouring lattice sites (the reservoir), yielding an effective driving of the system proportional to the nearest-neighbour tunnelling rate $J$.
-The tunnelling mechanism is filling dependent [Fig.~\ref{fig:Schematic}(b)], as the reservoir chemical potential $\mu_R$ is much larger than the radial ground state energy of the system, $\hbar \omega_r$.
-When the system site is near full, particles may resonantly couple from the reservoir to the condensate.
-However, when the system site is depleted, particles tunnelling from the neighbouring reservoir sites are too energetic to directly access the system condensate; they must instead tunnel into an excited radial mode resonant with their energy.
-The physics of the system site is therefore fundamentally a multimode problem.
+{ In this paper we develop a tractable theoretical model to describe a prototypical nonequilibrium quantum system: a multimode, driven-dissipative Josephson array.
+This system was considered in the experiment by Labouvie \emph{et al.}~\cite{Labouvie2016}, and is shown schematically in Fig.~\ref{fig:Schematic}. { The system consists of a long stack of ``pancake-shaped" Bose-Einstein condensates (BECs), which are tightly confined in $z$ and harmonically confined in the radial ($r$) plane [Fig.~\ref{fig:Schematic}(a)].} Atom losses at a controllable rate $\gamma$ are introduced to a single site by a tightly-focussed electron beam, and refilling of the lossy site is provided by the remainder of the lattice --- an influx of particles is caused by the resulting chemical potential imbalance, with the refilling rate related to the nearest-neighbour lattice hopping~$J$. }